 How to stay in touch

 For safety reasons and for the peace of mind of friends and family, it’s especially important to stay in touch when you travel alone.
 In advance of leaving, research the availability of Internet Cafes, cellular reception, how the land line phone system works, prepaid phone cards and, of course, the postal service so that you can stay in communication with home.

 - Look for blogs on your destination.
 Do a Google Blog search http://blogsearch.google.com/ on your destination.
 Review the blog in general to see if you think it is trustworthy.
 If it is, dig deep and gather information.

 - Do a Google image search http://images.google.com/ on your destination to find important landmarks.
 This is particularly great for visual learners.

 - You can buy a travel guide for your destination but there are many free guides online as well.
 You may find WikiTravel http://wikitravel.org/en/Main_Page helpful.

-- Search your destination on http://YouTube.com and you will likely find a video or two on it.
+- Search your destination on instagram and Youtube and you will find inspiration and information.

 - Go to your library for research.
 If your trip isn’t a long one, you can borrow a guide and maps to take with you.